 I went next door to the legendary Red Rose known for decades to serve the best Italian pizza north of NYC.

-Now Red Rose is building a 2,000 square feet kitchen where you can stand on the street and watch their seasoned chefs toss dough up in the air then bake them in their wood fired brick ovens.
-Their temperatures are so piping hot, the pies are sizzling within minutes.
-The pies are loaded with their signature, chunky red sauce and thick layers of mozzarella cheese and toppings so abundant, you’ll be full after just one slice.
+Now Red Rose is building a 2,000-square feet kitchen where you can stand on the street and watch their seasoned chefs toss dough up in the air and then bake them in their wood-fired brick ovens.
+Their temperatures are so piping hot, that the pies are sizzling within minutes.
+The pies are loaded with their signature, chunky red sauce, and thick layers of mozzarella cheese and toppings so abundant, that you’ll be full after just one slice.

 As I was checking my email, an attractive woman with thick, gray, wavy hair approached my table.

 “Peggy, So great to see you!”
-I sat up and gave her a firm hug.
+I stood up and gave her a firm hug.

 All these years…from when I was just six years old.
 And then again 27 years ago.
 Seeing her again brought back cherished memories that I couldn’t easily recreate.

-“Wow you look great.
-Thanks for coming out here.
+“Wow, you look fantastic.
+Thanks for meeting me.
 Where’s Paul?”

-Kitchens and Baths by Herzenberg was established by Paul’s parents in the 1950’s and over the years, the business has flourished.
+Kitchens and Baths by Herzenberg were established by Paul’s parents in the 1950s and over the years, the business has flourished.
 It was great to hear that they were selling their home and business and moving down to Boca Raton, FL.

 [ Image: Peggy, Paul, Mom & David.png ]